Stephan-kashkarov/Photo-Mark/README.md

 ### Libraries
 The following libraries where used in development:
- - Tensorflow 1.13
+ - Tensorflow 1.13 |
     Used as a backend for the mathematical operations.
 Main uses are the training where a gradent tape is laied out.
 Apon which the network is called and a loss is calculated.
 This loss is then used to calculate gradients which are then applied by an optimiser (I prefer adam).
 However as it is the backend for keras saying which parts of the code use it and which parts dont is kind of difficult.
- - Keras 2.2.4
+ - Keras 2.2.4 |
     Used to structure code.
 Main uses are the high level layer wrappers.
 These are used to do operations such as convlution, pooling and what ever verb dense neural networks use on the data.
 It is also used in the constructors for the classes themselves as they are extentions of the model base class.
- - Numpy 1.16.3
+ - Numpy 1.16.3 |
     Used for "nd" indexing.
 I used numpy sparingly as Tensorflow already directly implements most of numpys features.
 THis is a bit ironic as TF is build upon numpy.
 Main use was the 2d indexing somewhere in `models.py`
- - Opencv 4.1.0.25
+ - Opencv 4.1.0.25 |
-    Open CV is not yet implemented but when the final product is ready it will be used to
+    Open CV is not yet implemented but when the final product is ready it will be used to get image data from the webcam on my laptop.

 The code is written mostly under the Keras ML framework.
 This framework is essentially a high level wrapper for tensorflow which makes code really readable.
 I used the keras.models.Model base class to implement my own three models as seen in `models.py`.
 This descition was inspired by the right code box on https://www.tensorflow.org/overview/.